chocolatey/boxstarter/CONTRIBUTING.md

 * Only create [Advanced Functions](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_advanced).
 If you are updating an existing function please make sure you change it to be an advanced function.
 * PowerShell function names should follow the `[Verb]-Boxstarter[Noun]` convention.
 If you are updating an existing function please rename it to this format and add an alias for the previous name to ensure backwards compatibility.
 * When declaring function parameters ensure there is a blank line between each parameter declaration.

+You can find general PowerShell Coding Guidelines in the [The Unofficial PowerShell Best Practices and Style Guide](https://poshcode.gitbooks.io/powershell-practice-and-style/).

 ### Prepare Commits